-For Spring 2017, the CHD Coalition is pleased to be awarding two scholarships to eligible graduating high school students.
+For Spring 2019, the CHD Coalition is pleased to be awarding three scholarships to eligible graduating high school students.
 Applicants must have a congenital heart defect or acquired heart disease, and they must meet the following eligibility requirements:

 - Be a high school senior who will be continuing his/her education in an accredited college, technical, vocational or trade school.